webaverse/docs/docs/engineering/api-backend/ethereum-backend-quickstart.md

 The Webaverse Ethereum backend consists of a side chain that we mine using Proof-of-Stake.

-To start a mining node, you must be an authorized miner address with a certificate installed in the  `geth`  data directory -- ask [Avaer](https://github.com/avaer) for the keys.
+To start a mining node, you must use an authorized miner address with a certificate installed in the  `geth`  data directory -- ask [Avaer](https://github.com/avaer) for the keys.

 To validate/replicate/sync you don't need any keys.

 ---

- ## Before You Begin

-Before you begin we recommend you read about the basic building blocks that assemble an application:
-* Git - [Download & Install Git](https://git-scm.com/downloads).
-OSX and Linux machines typically have this already installed.
-* Node.js - Start by going through [Node.js Official Website](http://nodejs.org/) and this [StackOverflow Thread](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js), which should get you going with the Node.js platform in no time.

----

 ## Quick Install

-Once you've installed all basic building blocks, you're just a few steps away from starting to develop your application.
-To clone and run this repository excute these command using command line:
+Clone and run this repository:

 ```bash